 Several operators run tours, most of which can be booked in Puerto Princesa itself, either via an agency or at the hotel.
 One should be aware that despite its name, the river is not located in Puerto Princesa but at a nearby little village called Sabang, about 80 kilometres north of Puerto Princesa.

 If time is an issue and comfort a priority, a tour would definitely be the most efficient way of seeing the river, but a cheaper alternative for budget-conscious travellers who have more time to spare is to visit the Puerto Princesa Underground River independently.

 Whichever way one chooses to visit, the experience involves riding a boat along a river through a cave system for about 45 minutes.
-The caves are unique because of the complex eco-system of flora and fauna that has acclimatised to the conditions within the cave system.
-It is also popular with tourists because of a number of rocks sporting weird or familiar shapes.
+The caves are unique because of the complex ecosystem of flora and fauna that has acclimatised to the conditions within the cave system.
+It is also popular with tourists because of the number of rocks sporting weird or familiar shapes.